HEP-FCC/fcc-tutorials/full-detector-simulations/Geometry/Geometry.md

 make install
 ```

 After every change in the geometry, the overlap check must be run.
-To do so, go to `FCCee_o1_v05` directory and run it as before
+To do so, go to the top working directory and run it as before

 ```shell